User Manual – Durst

 1.4.1.
 Print Item Detail View

-In this version, the detail view of Print Items now displays which Check-in Preflight and Fixup Template was used to normalize the Print Item [86].
+In this version, the detail view of Print Items now displays which Check-in Preflight and Fixup Template was used during the normalization process of the Print Item [86].

 Figure 36: The tab Document Information of a Print Item showing the Check-in Preflight and Fixup Template information